Build Your First Chrome Extension: Step by Step

 - Affiliate links — if your extension relates to products or services, tasteful affiliate integration can generate revenue.

-- Sync with a backend — store bookmarks in a database so they persist across devices, even when not signed into Chrome
+- Sync with a backend — store bookmarks in a database so they persist across devices, even when you're not signed into Chrome

 - Keyboard shortcuts — define shortcuts in manifest.json under

-"commands"so users can save pages without clicking - Import bookmarks — add a JSON/CSV import feature to complement the export
+"commands"so users can save pages without clicking anything - Import bookmarks — add a JSON/CSV import feature to complement the export

 - Tagging suggestions — use the content script's metadata extraction to suggest tags automatically based on page keywords